goldingn/brap/README.md

-Structured Branching Processes
+brap: structured branching process simulation in R
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# structured branching process simulation in R

 This package contains methods to simulate a renewal-equation structured-population branching process in R for modelling infectious